coderefinery/git-intro/content/sharing.md

 We now want to follow the "**... or push an existing repository from the command line**":

 1. In your terminal make sure you are still in your myproject directory.
-2. Copy paste the three lines to the terminal and execute those, in my case (**you need to replace the "USER" part and possibly also the repository name**):
+2. Copy paste the three lines below the red arrow to the terminal and execute those, in my case (**you need to replace the "USER" part and possibly also the repository name**):

 `````{tabs}